MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/work-offline-mode-classic.md

 After the offline download is complete, you can use the mobile app in offline mode.

-When you have no connectivity, you'll automatically have access to the downloaded data so you can continue working while you're on the go.
-The data will be automatically synced with the server as soon as connectivity is restored.
+When you have no connectivity, you automatically have access to the downloaded data so you can continue working while you're on the go.
+The data automatically syncs with the server as soon as connectivity is restored.

 When you have intermittent connectivity, we recommend that you switch to offline mode.
-As long as offline mode is turned on, the updates that you make on your device won't be synced with the server and you can continue to work with the local data on your device.
-To push the changes you've made to the server and refresh your local data, turn off the **Work in offline mode** toggle.
+As long as offline mode is turned on, the updates you make on your device aren't synced with the server and you can continue working with the local data on your device.
+To push the changes made to the server and refresh your local data, turn off the **Work in offline mode** toggle.

 To work in offline mode, complete the following steps.